Examines a topic, theme, problem, or area of the world in order to provide a deeper understanding of an aspect of Global Studies.

 • Understand key concepts and issues in the discipline of political science, and effectively communicate these both verbally and in writing

-• Understand and critically appraise various perspectives on politics and history
+• Understand and critically appraise various perspectives on th politics and history of the region

 • Critically assess media and popular discourse on politics, and engage in independent assessment of political issues